nick7ong/nick7ong/README.md

 - 👋 Hi, I’m @nick7ong
-- 👀 I’m interested in audio engineering
+- 👀 I’m interested in audio software/engineering
 - 🌱 I’m currently studying music engineering technology at umiami
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me -> n.tong@miami.edu

 <!---
 nick7ong/nick7ong is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.